Hiking in El Chalten: Everything You Need to Know

 Laguna Capri is a great alternative to Laguna de los Tres if you don’t think you can handle the full-day hike or you just don’t have the time for it.

-The laguna isn’t as stunning (it’s not the same turquoise glacial blue as Laguna de los Tres), but it is very beautiful and Mount Fitz Roy towers behind it.
+The laguna isn’t as stunning (it’s not the same turquoise glacial blue as Laguna de los Tres), but it is very beautiful with Mount Fitz Roy towering behind it.

 It’s heavily trafficked but leaving early in the morning will help beat the crowds.